Charlie9009/CI_MS1_MYGYM/README.md

     * The colors I gave for the different workouts in the Schedule was picked to make them pop out of the other content.
 A slightly darker tone was picked so it would be a contrast.

 * Fonts

+    * I early on picked the font **Quicksand** and I stuck with that font throughout the project because I liked it.
+For the backup I picked **Sans-serif**.

 ## Structure